 If you plan to use the tool for creative projects such as carving, engraving, or printmaking, it’s important to find a rotary tool that fits the hand well.
 Using a larger, commercial-grade model for fine detail work can be an exercise in frustration.

 Weight is another consideration when choosing an “artistic” style of rotary tool.
 Heavier models designed for industrial projects can cause hand fatigue over time.

-On the other hand, a rotary tool designed for repair work and other projects should feature a sturdy housing and a powerful, variable speed motor.
+On the other hand, a rotary tool designed for repair work and other projects should feature sturdy housing and a powerful, variable-speed motor.
 The individual bits and attachments should also be rugged enough to handle a variety of material, from the softest foam to the hardest steel or stone.
 Many professional users also like to clamp a rotary tool in a table vise for additional stability.
 Be sure to find a model that supports this type of treatment.